Frequently Asked Questions

 Q: How do I choose equipment?

 A: Refer to the following Buyers Guide.
 You can purchase new or used equipment.
-If you purchase used equipment at a garage sale or from an aquaintance be aware that older bindings and boots can not always be safely adjusted at a ski shop.
+If you purchase used equipment at a garage sale or from an acquaintance be aware that older bindings and boots can not always be safely adjusted at a ski shop.

 Q: What form of identification will I need?

 A: All members will receive a letter in mid-December including their membership number and confirming their program.
 Members in the Laurentide program will receive an ID card to be affixed to the outside of the ski jacket.
-Members in the RR Max program must bring two pieces of I.D. for trips to the United States.

 Q: What happens if I am going to miss a trip?